LightCuppixLab/CaloVue/PRIVACY.md

 Meal photos and written descriptions sent for analysis are not retained by CaloVue after the request completes.
 Our AI provider may retain the content of a request for a limited period for security and abuse-monitoring purposes under its own documented practices, after which it is deleted.

-Local thumbnails, progress photos, body-weight history and preferences remain on your device until you remove them, delete your CaloVue account using the App’s deletion flow, or uninstall the App.
-Copies contained in a device backup remain subject to your Apple backup settings and Apple’s retention practices.
+Local meal thumbnails, body-weight history and preferences remain on your device until you remove them, delete your CaloVue account using the App's deletion flow, or uninstall the App.

+"Before & after" progress photos are handled differently: they are stored only on your device, and the in-App account deletion flow does not currently remove them.
+You can delete an individual progress photo inside the App at any time, and uninstalling CaloVue removes all of them together with the App's local storage.

+Copies contained in a device backup remain subject to your Apple backup settings and Apple's retention practices.

 When active database data is deleted, residual copies may remain temporarily in encrypted provider backups until the applicable backup rotation expires.
-They are not used for normal product operation and are removed according to the hosting provider’s configured backup schedule.
+They are not used for normal product operation and are removed according to the hosting provider's configured backup schedule.

 ## 9. Account and Data Deletion

 You can choose **Profile → Delete CaloVue Account**.
 After confirmation, CaloVue deletes your authentication account and the server records linked to it, including profiles, meals, food items, corrections, subscription entitlement records and minimal request records.
-The App also clears App-managed local data covered by the deletion flow.
+The App also clears the App-managed local data covered by the deletion flow, including saved meal thumbnails and locally stored preferences.
+The deletion flow does not currently remove "Before & after" progress photos from your device; you can delete those individually inside the App, or remove them all by uninstalling CaloVue.
 The action is permanent and cannot be undone.

 Deleting your CaloVue account does not delete your Apple Account and does not automatically cancel an App Store subscription.
 Subscriptions must be managed separately in your App Store account settings.